arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/connecting-to-ttn/content.md

 ### Next Steps

 - Try sending uplink and downlink messages between Portenta and your TTN application with **LoraSendAndReceive** sketch from the MKRWAN library.
 - Experiment your board's capabilities with OpenMV and the examples from the dedicated library for Arduino.
-You can continue with [this tutorial](https://docs.arduino.cc/tutorials/portenta-h7/getting-started-openmv-micropython) from the Arduino DOCS site.
+You can continue with [this tutorial](https://docs.arduino.cc/tutorials/portenta-h7/getting-started-openmv-micropython) from the Arduino Documentation site.
 -  Combine LoRaWAN® protocol with an OpenMV example to develop your own IoT application.
 Take advantage of the board's camera to detect, filter, classify images, read QR codes or more.

 ## Troubleshooting